cwrichardson/flurdymail/README.md

 The entire SASL (Authentication) section of the Flurdy docs can be ignored, as the current versions of Postfix and Dovecot support SASL via Dovecot.

-#### Encrypted Passwords

-Jon Jerome's Dovecot guide relies on the passwords being stored in the databases in CRYPT.
-Instead we use SHA256.
-This would be a minor change, except for the fact that it means you **can not migrate databases directly from earlier Flurdy instances**.
-The method of encrypting the password in the database has changed in a non-backwards-compatible way.
-See the To Do list for more information.

-### Minor Variances

 #### Alternative Admin User shell